georgringer/news_filter/Readme.md

 This extension makes it possible to filter news in the frontend by the following properties:

-- date from
-- date to
+- date from & to
 - categories
 - tags

+This extension has been sponsored by [University Basel](https://www.unibas.ch)

 ## Requirements